jposse/PosseWallet/README.md

 ========

     * Only downloads headers, not full blockchain
+    * Can return data via JSON-RPC or REST
     * Integrated Jetty webserver, so extending is simple
     * Reports via json (like bitcoind), but multi-threaded & non-blocking
     * Can send / receive coins